nicolasfauchereau/climatecode/output/stories/about-me/index.md

 Since joining NIWA, I have been working on a variety of projects, and been involved in both basic research (*e.g.* paleoclimate reconstructions) and very applied science (*e.g.* forecasting climate at sub-seasonal to seasonal time-scales).
 A common theme though: all this involves processing and analyzing data - oftentimes a lot of data - and using statistical methods to try and make sense of this data, extract patterns, and make predictions.
-Along the years I used various tools, from Matlab to R, but since a few years I transitioned completely to Python: the [Python Scientific Ecosystem](http://www.scipy.org/about.html) has grown exponentially both in quality and quantity, and now there's almost nothing that you can do in R or Matlab that you cannot do in Python, and on top of being open-source, [Python is just fun to code](https://xkcd.com/353/).
+Along the years I used various tools, from Matlab to R, but over the past few years I have transitioned completely to **Python**: the [Python Scientific Ecosystem](http://www.scipy.org/about.html) has grown exponentially both in quality and quantity, and now there's almost nothing that you can do in R or Matlab that you cannot do in Python, and on top of being open-source, [Python is just fun to code](https://xkcd.com/353/).

 ## Tools